deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 definitely Adam.
 She’d spent too long staring at that face to mistake it.

-“Do you think he can do it?”
+"Do you think he can do it?"
 She asked Powell.
-“Pararescue, I mean?”
+"Pararescue, I mean?"

 The captain nodded.
-“He can.” he said.
-“That’s not to say he *will*, mark you, but he’s in with as good a shout as anyone can have.”
+"He can." he said.
+"That’s not to say he *will*, mark you, but he’s in with as good a shout as anyone can have."

-“What happens if he drops out?”
+"What happens if he drops out?"

-“Personally, I’d bet against that.”
+"Personally, I’d bet against that."
 Powell commented.
-“But if he does, he does and I’ll bloody respect him for giving it a go.
-There’s plenty else he could do, and all of it would be a walk in the bloody park after dropping out of the pipeline.”
+"But if he does, he does and I’ll bloody respect him for giving it a go.
+There’s plenty else he could do, and all of it would be a walk in the bloody park after dropping out of the pipeline."

-“I guess it’s better to know where your limits are and acknowledge them than fake it.”
+"I guess it’s better to know where your limits are and acknowledge them than fake it."
 Ava guessed.
 Powell bobbled his head a little, indicating yes-and-no.

-“True.
-But you *can’t* fake it wi’ that kind of training.” he said.
+"True.
+But you *can’t* fake it wi’ that kind of training." he said.
-“That’s *why* it’s so hard.
+"That’s *why* it’s so hard.
 But your fella’s got a superman button, miss.
 Poke him the right way and he’d spit in God’s eye to get the job done.
-I reckon if his trainers know their business—and I’m pretty bloody sure they do—they’ll have figured that out already.”
+I reckon if his trainers know their business—and I’m pretty bloody sure they do—they’ll have figured that out already."

-“I never knew.”
+"I never knew."
 Gabriel said softly.
 They both looked at him.
 His eyes were shining with a mixed bag of pride and something else that Ava couldn’t quite identify.

 Powell clapped him on the shoulder.
-“Only the beginning.” he promised.
+"Only the beginning." he promised.

 Gabe acknowledged that with a nod, and didn’t comment further, so neither did Ava nor Powell until the parade was done and the gathered